List of Acclaim Entertainment subsidiaries

 Acclaim Entertainment was an American video game publisher from Long Island, active from 1987 until filing for Chapter 7 bankruptcy on September 1, 2004.
 Through a series of acquisitions between 1990 and 2002, Acclaim built itself a large portfolio of subsidiaries acting in the fields of development and publishing.

 Development

 Acclaim Studios

 Acclaim Studios was established in July 1998 to organize all Acclaim-owned development studios under one management.
 In May 1999, all underlying studios were uniformly rebranded to bear the "Acclaim Studios" prefix.
 Acclaim Studios and all of its development facilities were closed on August 27, 2004.

 Acclaim Studios Austin

+Acclaim Studios Austin (formerly Iguana Entertainment) was based in Austin, Texas.
+The company was founded in 1991 by Jeff Spangenberg, previously lead designer for Punk Development, and originally located in Santa Clara, California.
+Iguana found first success with Aero the Acro-Bat, moved to Austin and acquired Optimus Software (later Iguana UK) in 1993.
+Iguana was acquired by Acclaim in January 1995 and received another sub-studio, Iguana West (formerly Sculptured Software) in October that year.
+Spangenberg was fired from his position in July 1998 and filed a lawsuit on breach of contract the following October.
+Iguana was rebranded Acclaim Studios Austin in May 1999, and the studio was closed down in August 2004.

 Acclaim Studios Cheltenham

 Acclaim Studios Cheltenham was based in Cheltenham, England.
 The studio was founded in 2000 by former employees of Psygnosis' South West studio.

 Acclaim Studios London

 Acclaim Studios London was based in Croydon, England.
 The company was founded in 1984 by Fergus McGovern and Vakis Paraskeva under the name Probe Software, which was later renamed Probe Entertainment.
 By 1988, the company employed 72 people.
 Several games developed by Probe included references to McGovern's name or likeness, including the sentence "Is that you, Fergus?" presented to players of Trantor: The Last Stormtrooper upon gaining a low score.
 The company specialized in the development of arcade game ports and movie tie-ins, including Out Run, Mortal Kombat and FIFA Soccer.

 On October 10, 1995, Acclaim agreed to acquire Probe for 1,732 shares of common stock.
 The deal closed on October 16 and was valued at US$40 million, making McGovern a millionaire.
 The same year, McGovern also received a Lifetime Achievement Award for his work at Probe.
 McGovern left the company a few years later to found HotGen, also a video game developer.
 With the consolidation of Acclaim Studios' branding in May 1999, Probe was renamed Acclaim Studios London.
 Acclaim Studios London was closed in April 2000.